SaitoTech/saito-ethereum-coldstorage/README.md

 # Use

+Add a file called 15-word mnemonic to the root of the project.
+This will seed your truffle accounts.

-extract saito-evm-token.tar to somewhere reasonable and use it.
+Extract saito-evm-token.tar to somewhere reasonable and use it.
 Any of the node-based scripts will run, however the truffle scripts can only be run on a "hot" machine.

 See the README.md at the root of https://github.com/SaitoTech/saito-evm-token/ for some clues.